Robinlovelace/bikeR/stat19.md

 be different than for other road users, due to the disproportionate impact of poor road conditions and visibility (ref).
 - The diurnal distribution of incidents was expected to be different for cyclists than for other road users ([Twisk and Reurings, 2013](http://www.sciencedirect.com/science/article/pii/S0001457513003278)).
-Explanation? ...

 <!--## Literature review: the spatial distribution of cycle accidents-->